Online Detection of Changes in Moment-Based Projections: When to Retrain Deep Learners or Update Portfolios?: Estimating projections depending on covariance and precision matrices

-for any $ 0 < \gamma < 1 $. \end{theorem}
+for any $ 0 < \gamma < 1 $. \end{Theorem}

-The following theorem extends the result of \cite{BickelLevina2008} and \cite{BickelLevina2009} for i.i.d. $ \vecY_1, \ldots, \vecY_m $ with uniformly bounded moments of order $q$ to the nonlinear nonstationary times series model satisfying Assumptions A-i and A-ii.
+The following theorem extends the result of \cite{BickelLevina2008} and \cite{RothmanLevinaZhu2009} for i.i.d. $ \vecY_1, \ldots, \vecY_m $ with uniformly bounded moments of order $q$ to the nonlinear nonstationary times series model satisfying Assumptions A--i and A--ii.